dmetzler/dmetzler.github.io/_posts/2021-03-11-disaster-recovery-scenario.md

 Some data can also be rebuilt.
 For instance, the Nuxeo repository can be reindexed to rebuild the index data that don't need to be backup.
 This comes with a drawback though: indexing takes time.

+This may seem obvious, but the backups have to be sent to another region, otherwise, if the site is lost, then your backups are lost too!
+In AWS, S3 offers cross-region replication of the objects.
+Simply enabling this option on the bucket where you save your backups will get you in a safe spot.
+At OVH, that's what is called backup storage, and 500GB of storage is offered for free for every dedicated server.

 At Nuxeo, the MongoDB repositories run a continuous backup strategy with snapshots taken every 6 hours.
 That means that the MongoDB oplog is replicated continuously, allowing for point-in-time recovery, and a snapshot of the DB is taken every 6 hours.
 Those snapshots are then sent to an S3 bucket with cross-region replication configured.
 We run a full reindex after the restore.
 The time it takes is then depending on the size of the repository.
 As we store our binaries in S3, we use S3 cross-region replication to replicate the blob of the documents in real-time in another bucket, in another region.
 In Nuxeo Cloud, your data are safe.

 RTO And RPO